 The HICP has an independent identity from that of the LEP and therefore has its own communication channels - including dedicated project website hosting outputs, data, methodologies and progress, social media, newsletter and events.
-A dedicated project website will host updates, and support consultation and engagement.
-The LEP promotes HICP activity through its own communication channels and Partner organisations are encouraged to promote the HICP.
+A dedicated project website hosts updates, and supports consultation and engagement.
+The LEP promotes HICP activity through its own communication channels and partner organisations are encouraged to promote the HICP.

-Collaboration and information sharing with other UK clusters (including any not funded through ISCF) will continue through regular meetings of the UK Wide Cross Cluster Group.
+Collaboration and information sharing with other UK clusters (including any not funded through ISCF) continues through regular meetings of the UK Wide Cross Cluster Group.

 The progress of HICP delivery is reported to Innovate UK as a condition of the funding.
-In addition, a Stakeholder Engagement plan for the project.
+In addition, a Stakeholder Engagement plan for the project is delivered to the wider interested community.